StarStrider23/1-day-Value-at-Risk-Expected-Shortfall-Forecasting-Project/README.md

 ## Background

 Since the project incorporates several advanced financial models (t-distribution, GARCH, CAPM and Cholesky decomposition), it is necessary to briefly explain the ideas behind them as well as their mathematical structures in order to ensure clarity.
-However, there are also a number of concepts (normal distribution, constant drift and constant volatiltiy, Monte Carlo simulation) that are really basic and self-explanatory, and thus don't require any additional explanations.
+However, there are also a number of concepts (normal distribution, constant drift and volatiltiy, and Monte Carlo simulation) that are really basic and self-explanatory, and thus don't require any additional explanations.

 ### Student's t-distribution